VULSORB®

 VULSORB® as first choice

-Vulcan has selected VULSORB® as its first choice of sorbent for lithium production in its planned Phase One Lionheart commercial development.
-Our sorbent has the potential to be a technology asset for Vulcan beyond our phased growth ambitions in the Upper Rhine Valley and is a testament to our team’s commitment to build shareholder value in-house.
+Vulcan has selected VULSORB® as its first choice of sorbent for lithium production in its Lionheart commercial development.
+Our sorbent has the potential to be a technology asset for Vulcan beyond our phased growth ambitions in the Upper Rhine Valley.

-• Technology de-risked on our brine chemistry (i.e., salinity, Li content, chemical composition, temperature) at multiple producing well sites.
+• Technology de-risked on our brine chemistry at multiple producing well sites

-• Larger Pilot Plant P1A in operation since fall 2022, with total 2000+ cycles of operation.
+• Larger pilot plant P1A in operation since autumn 2022, with total 2000+ cycles of operation

 • Data from pilot plants used to optimise and complete engineering design for Definitive Feasibility Study and Bridging Phase.